 Skoda Kodiaq review - Interior, design and technology

-After years of producing rather nondescript vehicles, Skoda proved it can do stylish with models such as the Yeti and Superb.
+After years of producing rather nondescript vehicles, Skoda proved it can make stylish cars with the Yeti and Superb.
 The Kodiaq can be added to that list – it’s not radical or groundbreaking to look at in any way, but it has an understated class to it that belies its price tag.

-Entry-level SE trim includes 18-inch alloy wheels, which do look a bit small in the wheelarches.
-Step up to SE Drive and above and you’ll get 19-inch rims.
-The SportLine and VRS models come with 20-inch alloys to give that muscular SUV look that buyers crave, but they have a detrimental effect on ride quality.
+SE Drive trim includes basic LED headlights and 18-inch alloy wheels, which do look a bit small in the wheelarches, although step up to SE L Executive and above and you’ll get 19-inch rims.
+Sportline, Laurin & Klement and vRS variants all come with 20-inch alloys to give that muscular SUV look that buyers crave, but they do have a detrimental effect on ride quality.

 Car group tests

 Inside, the design is a mixture of familiarity and new.
-The wood-like inlays covering the dash won’t be to all tastes, but they do make the Kodiaq feel more upmarket than something like a Nissan X-Trail.
-There’s a chunky centre console with just the right amount of buttons and switches, while the focal point on higher spec models is the new eight-inch Bolero touchscreen with a glossy black fascia and touch-sensitive buttons.
-The design is a step on from the Superb’s.
+The wood-like inlays covering the dash won’t be to all tastes, but they do help make the Kodiaq feel more upmarket.
+There’s a chunky centre console with just the right amount of buttons and switches, while the focal point on higher-spec models is the 9.2-inch touchscreen with a glossy black fascia and touch-sensitive buttons.

-While the standard dials are crisp enough, VW Group’s Virtual Cockpit is available as an optional extra on all but the vRS model, on which it comes fitted as standard.
-Heated, electrically adjustable Alcantara sports seats are fitted to the Sportline, while vRS models receive microsuede seats with red stitching.
+While the standard dials are crisp enough, VW Group’s Virtual Cockpit is available as an optional extra on SE L Executive and Sportline versions, and standard on the Laurin & Klement and vRS.
+Heated, electrically-adjustable Alcantara sports seats are fitted to the Sportline cars, while L&K models receive leather upholstery.